Showing posts with label Orange. Show all posts

 What brought the honored escort

-Not the one to endless suffering.
+Not the one of endless suffering.

 “Who is your master?”
 The lioness asks,